 Very few details have been given about the individuals, including whether they had any underlying conditions that already raised the risk of blood clots.

-Dr Phil Bryan, MHRA vaccines safety lead in the UK, said more than 11 million doses of the Covid-19 AstraZeneca vaccine have now been administered across the UK with no issues.
+The MHRA had already issued a statement last week saying more than 11 million doses of the AstraZeneca vaccine had been administered across the UK with no issues.

-The EMA has also backed the jab’s safety, saying there are just 30 reports of blood clots among close to five million people given the vaccine across Europe.
+It said that as of March 10 there were just 30 reports of blood clots among almost five million people given the vaccine across Europe.

 No. The overwhelming scientific opinion is that there is no certain link between blood clots and the vaccine, and the reported cases could easily be coincidental.